SUKOHI/ClampBolt/README.md

 Note: Folder will not be deleted.

+# When deleting

+This package detaches all of attachment data corresponding to a record that you are deleting.
+If you also would like to delete attachment files, set `true` in the 1st argument.

+    $item->delete(true);

 # Set directory

 If you'd like to save your uploaded file in a specific directory, use `setAttachmentDir()`.